Camp Dudley: Early history

 In 2015, Camp Dudley officially parted ways with the YMCA after respectful discussions concerning Camp Dudley's desire to become independent.

+Camp Dudley produced several leaders of the early organized camping movement, including two presidents of the Camp Directors Association of America: Herman C. Beckman, who served as Camp Dudley's director from 1908 to 1947 and as president of the association in 1918–1919, and Dr. Elias G. Brown, who served as camp physician at Dudley for six years, founded Adirondack Camp for Boys on Lake George in 1904, and later served as president of the association in 1911–1912.

 Camp numbers

 Campers are assigned camp numbers in ascending order based on when they first attended Camp.
 The first camp number (No. 1) was assigned George Peck in 1903.
 Since then, over 27,000 campers, leaders, and staff have each been given a unique, identifying number.
 At alumni gatherings, there is often a competition to see who in attendance has the lowest and therefore oldest camp number.

 Mission and values

 No longer officially operated by the YMCA, Camp Dudley is an independent camp managed by the Board of Managers.
 It draws from the YMCA's own tenets of mind, body, and spirit.
 Though non-denominational, the camp espouses "Christian values" in its teachings and programs, not least of which is its motto, "The Other Fellow First".
 The mission is to develop moral, personal, physical and leadership skills in the spirit of fellowship and fun, enabling boys and girls to lead lives characterized by devotion to others.

 Thanks to a strong and financially supportive alumni base, the camp offers scholarships to those in financial need.

 In the summer of 2006, Camp Dudley acquired a sister camp in Colchester, Vermont called Camp Kiniya after purchasing it from the Williams family.
 A driving force in this expansion was for the daughters of Camp Dudley alumni to have a place to learn the same ethics and values that their sons could learn at Camp Dudley.